tristanbuckreis/ccldpy/README.md

               Warning: not recommended
-        "E" = No nodal plane solutions; randomize strike, dip, and rake (dip and rake are assigned based on faulting mechanism) (if optional "mechanism" argument is not speficied, simulations randomly assign one)
+        "E" = No nodal plane solutions; randomize strike, dip, and rake (dip and rake are assigned based on faulting mechanism) (if optional "mechanism" argument is not specified, simulations randomly assign one)
     - nsims = Number of simulations assigned to each M-scaling relationship.
 Total number of simulations should be odd. nsims[0] = Wells & Coppersmith (1994) - [recommended 334] nsims[1] = Leonard (2014) - [recommended 333]